wiseleyb/tidy-desktop/README.md

 # Tidy Desktop

 Very simple job to move Desktop files to `old` folder.
+This will move files (not folders) older than 30 minutes to a desktop folder `old/tidy-desktop-yyyy-mm-dd`

 # Crontab

+Tested on a Mac.
+Should only require very basic Ruby (so any version).
+You'll need to change some paths until I write an installer.

 ```
 git clone https://github.com/wiseleyb/tidy-desktop